Random-Access-Exomemory/fosscord.py/docs/faq.rst

 How do I use a local image file for an embed image?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Discord special-cases uploading an image attachment and using it within an embed so that it will not
+Fosscord special-cases uploading an image attachment and using it within an embed so that it will not
 display separately, but instead in the embed's thumbnail, image, footer or author icon.

 To do so, upload the image normally with :meth:`abc.Messageable.send`,